 Vegan orange chicken (or chick’n, or “chicken” in quotes) transforms a Chinese restaurant favorite into a plant-based treat.
 This quick and colorful dinner recipe gets its subtle fruity flavor from a splash of fresh orange juice and preserves — orange or apricot.

-It feels like alt-meats are having a moment that’s turning into a movement.
-Maybe that way, those who want to give up meat but have trouble letting go will be more willing to push ahead.
+It feels like meat alternatives are having a moment that’s turning into a movement.
+Maybe those who want to give up meat but have trouble letting go will be more willing to push ahead.
 So it’s partially for these kinds of eaters that I experiment with dishes like this easy vegan orange chicken and broccoli.

 If you’re like me and tend to get lazy around 6:00 pm, you can use a bottled Asian sauce.
 Of course, you can also make your own teriyaki marinade if you’re so inclined, and you’ll find an easy recipe following the main recipe card in this post.